UH Libraries News

 University of Houston Libraries is pleased to announce the 2024 recipient cohort of the UH Alternative Textbook Incentive Program (ATIP).

 ATIP was created in 2018 as part of the University’s initiative to mitigate the high cost of textbooks for students.
-Since then, more UH faculty have been empowered to provide an inclusive, accessible educational experience for UH students through open educational resources (OER).
+Since then, more UH faculty have been empowered to provide an accessible educational experience for UH students through open educational resources (OER).

 This year, ATIP was expanded to include two award categories.
 Faculty members applying for the Textbook Affordability category could adopt, adapt, or create OER, or use a combination of freely available or library-licensed resources, to replace required traditional textbook(s) and other high-cost learning materials in a future course.